Korpasgat: Back to Kopasgat–Korpasgat

-On 26 January 2022, as part of the celebrations of 75 years of its formation, the unit name was officially reverted back to Kopasgat through Commander of the Armed Forces Decision No. Kep/66/I/2022.
-Air Vice Marshal Eris Widodo, appointed Commandant General Kopasgat in 2018, was its commander during the name change.
+On 26 January 2022, as part of the celebrations marking the 75th anniversary of its formation, the unit name was officially reverted to Kopasgat through Commander of the Armed Forces Decision No. Kep/66/I/2022.
+Air Vice Marshal Eris Widodo, who had been appointed Commandant General of Korpaskhasau in 2018, was the commander at the time.

-On 10 August 2025, the rank of its commanding officer was raised with the Corps now being led by an Air Marshal.
-The Corps' commander nomenclature was also changed from Komandan Kopasgat (Dankopasgat) to Panglima Kopasgat (Pangkopasgat), the unit name was also changed from Kopasgat to Korpasgat.
+On 10 August 2025, the rank of its commanding officer was raised, with the corps being led by an Air Marshal.
+The commander's title was also changed from Komandan Kopasgat (Dankopasgat) to Panglima Kopasgat (Pangkopasgat), and the unit name was changed from Kopasgat to Korpasgat.

-Bravo Detachment 90

-The Bravo Detachment 90 or (Satuan Bravo-90 / Satbravo-90) previously named Denbravo 90 is a counter-terrorism unit under the direct command of the Korpasgat commander.
-The Korpasgat Bravo Detachment 90 unit is tasked with carrying out intelligence operations, crippling enemy weaponry and installations in support of air operations, airplane hijack rescue, and other operations in accordance with the policy of the TNI Commander.
-This unit is known as the youngest-formed Indonesian special operations unit within the Armed Forces (TNI).
-The formation concept of this unit refers to Giulio Douhet's idea; "It is easier and more effective to destroy the opponent's air forces by destroying its base and its equipment on the ground rather than fighting in the air".

-The motto of this Unit is in Sanskrit which is: Catya Wihikan Awacyama Kapala, which literally means: Faithful, Skilled and Successful.
+Organization

+According to Presidential Regulation No. 84/2025 on the Organization of the Indonesian National Armed Forces, the organizational structure of Korpasgat comprises the following components:

+Leadership element

+Korpasgat is headed by a Commander (Panglima Korpasgat), a position held by a 3-star Air Marshal.
+The Commander reports to the Air Force Chief of Staff but operationally answers to the Commander of the Indonesian National Armed Forces.